 How to contribute to an HSA

 So how does an HSA work when it comes to contributions?
 Well, the IRS determines exactly how much you are allowed to contribute to an HSA each year.
-For 2022, you can contribute $3,650 as an individual or $7,300 as a family.

 However, not everyone is able to contribute to an HSA.
 In order to contribute to an HSA, you’ll need to be on a qualifying high deductible healthcare plan.
 If the HSA is offered by your employer, then you may be able to have these funds directly put health savings account into your account from your paycheck.

 That would allow you to automate your savings.
 But unfortunately, not all employers offer HSAs.
 If you are unable to contribute to your employer, then you’ll be able to transfer funds electronically or with a check.

 How to put your HSA to work and withdraw the funds